 AFTER March 4th, 2020

 Q: Is there any way ManyChat can protect me from being banned for sending non-compliant messages after March 4th, 2020?

-However, we cannot help in situations where Content type you applied to message that should be delivered outside 24 messaging window does not match its purpose (e.g. ACCOUNT_UPDATE applied to message that contains promotional content).
-It is your responsibility to ensure a match between message tag and message content.
+However, we cannot help in situations where Content type you applied to the message that should be delivered outside 24 messaging window does not match its purpose (e.g. ACCOUNT_UPDATE applied to message that contains promotional content).
+It is your responsibility to ensure a match between Message Tag and message content.
 Messages sent beyond 24-hour messaging window (all Content types different from "Other") is a subject to monitoring by Facebook and may cause a page ban in case of inadequate content.

 Q: Are there cases where I don’t need to consider Content type and just leave it as it is?

-Beyond tags, you’ll be able to send a single message to users who explicitly opt in to receive it.
+Beyond tags, you’ll be able to send a single message to the contacts who explicitly opt in to receive it.
 The one-time notification (OTN) will allow you to send messages beyond 24 hours for use cases that don’t fall into the definition of the four Message Tags.
-ManyChat recently introduced a new OTN Request block option inside of Messenger Steps to let you request an OTN from subscribers.
+ManyChat recently introduced a new OTN Request block option inside of Messenger Steps to let you request an OTN from contacts.

-A: The Human Agent tag is currently not available (Facebook is running a closed beta for it right now).
-When it’s available, we will apply it automatically whenever you send something from the Live Chat.
+A: We apply it automatically whenever you send something from the Live Chat.